All States/Minnesota/St Paul/General Contracting

 2

-Submit contractor license application through Minnesota Department of Labor and Industry online portal with required documentation and fees.
+File residential building contractor application with Minnesota Department of Labor and Industry including experience documentation and $300 exam fee.

 02/06